 Instantiate(laser, transform.position, transform.rotation);

-// Start cooldown
+// Start the reload timer

 StartCoroutine(NoFire());